RobQuistNL/PieStation/README.md

 - wiringPi

 # Screenshots
+The main dashboard (With XKCD and Explosm - youtube will appear over it)
 ![The main dashboard (With XKCD and Explosm - youtube will appear over it)](https://raw.githubusercontent.com/RobQuistNL/PieStation/master/screenshots/dashboard.png)

+The remote webpage
 ![The remote webpage](https://raw.githubusercontent.com/RobQuistNL/PieStation/master/screenshots/remote.png)

 Click here for more: https://github.com/RobQuistNL/PieStation/tree/master/screenshots